What is RegEx in Excel VBA?

 How to Enable RegEx in Excel VBA?

-Step 3: Now you will see references to the VBA Project.
-Scroll down and select “Microsoft VBScript Regular Expression 5.5”
+- Now, you will see references to the VBA Project.
+Scroll down and select “Microsoft VBScript Regular Expression 5.5.”

-Step 4: Now click on OK.
+- Now click on, OK.
 We can access this RegEx object now in VBA coding.

 VBA RegEx Pattern

-The pattern of VBA RegEx function looks intimidating and takes some time to understand the pattern.
-We can see two kinds of a sequence of characters here one is “Literal Characters” and another one is “Metacharacters”.
+The pattern of the VBA RegEx function looks intimidating, and takes some time to understand the pattern.
+We can see two kinds of a sequence of characters here one is “Literal Characters,” and another one is “Metacharacters.”

 - Literal Characters search for the exact match of the provided string.
 For example, the literal character sequence “EFG” simply looks for all the matches of “EFG” in the provided text.

-- Metacharacters are nothing but a combination of characters with exact meaning in RegEx pattern.
+- Metacharacters are nothing but a combination of characters with exact meaning in the RegEx pattern.
 This completely different than Literal Characters.
-It is a huge topic to cover, below are some of the important syntaxes.
+It is a huge topic to cover.
+Below are some of the important syntaxes.